kubesphere/website/content/en/docs/project-user-guide/application/compose-app.md

    {{< notice note >}}

-   You can create a Service on the dashboard directly or enable **Edit Mode** in the top right corner to edit the YAML file.
+   You can create a Service on the dashboard directly or enable **Edit Mode** in the top-right corner to edit the YAML file.

    {{</ notice >}}